OfficeDev/office-js-docs/reference/excel/application.md

 ```

 ### suspendApiCalculationUntilNextSync()
-NOTE: Though this API is part of 1.6 requirement set, is only available in Win32 and Online.
-Mac and iOS support is coming soon.
 Suspends calculation until the next "context.sync()" is called.
 Once set, it is the developer's responsibility to re-calc the workbook, to ensure that any dependencies are propagated.

 #### Syntax
 ```js